viamrobotics/docs/docs/use-cases/create-module.md

 Add the following code to your module code to enable logging to the Viam app, depending on the language you using to code your module.
 You can log in this fashion from the model definition file or files, the entry point (main program) file, or both, depending on your logging needs:

 {{% alert title="Tip" color="tip" %}}
-The example code shown above under [Define a new resource model](#define-a-new-resource-model) includes the requisite logging code already.
+The example code shown above under [Write your new resource model definition](#write-your-new-resource-model-definition) includes the requisite logging code already.
 {{% /alert %}}

 {{< tabs name="Configure logging">}}